motopia/javascript-base64/README.md

 # base64Encode
-use base64encode encode string to base64 fomarts
+This project is to write the two functions, one for javascript string base64 encoding, decoding a base64 string